Lee Deforest 2 meter repeater

 San Jacinto, CA 92581-0491

-The Hemet and the San Jacinto valleys in California
+We are in the Hemet and San Jacinto valley In California

 The 2 meter repeater is

-owned and operated by the Lee Deforest ARC, located atop the local Hemet Valley
+owned and operated by the Lee Deforest ARC.
+Our repeater is located atop the local Hemet Valley

 Medical Center (Hemet Hospital).
 Elevation is about 1700 ft.
 Power output

 is 10 watts to a Diamond Collinear 2m/440 vertical antenna.
 The 2 Meter repeater

 supports IRLP and Echo Link with a Node of 3341 for both.
 The Nodes are active from 6:00 AM until 11:00 PM.